 “Evangelical” comes from the ancient Greek word for “gospel.”
 Ev- means good and angel means “message,” so that translators understand that Gospel means “good news” or “good message.”
 For a believer to be evangelical, then that one must identify with the apostolic gospel.
 However, for the sake of unity with Christ and His church, every believer should simply exist as a Christian — a follower of Christ.
-There is more to being a Christian than being an evangelical.
+There is more to being a Christian than being an evangelical by definition.

 Here are the basic defining characteristics of evangelical beliefs:

 1) Evangelicals believe in the triune God who is the Father, Son, and Holy Spirit.